100 Digital Marketing Terms You Need To Know – Your Easy To Understand A to Z Glossary

 White Hat SEO – ethical techniques used to increase a site’s rank that follow search engine rules.
 Examples of techniques that would be classified as ‘white hat’ include – quality link building and content writing (for humans and not for search engines).

 WireFrame – a design tool that shows a visual starting point of the key information that goes on each page of a website.
-Wireframes usually contain elements such as the header, footer, navigation, content areas, placeholder images, as well as the labeling of titles and links.
+Wireframes usually contain elements such as the header, footer, navigation, content areas, placeholder images, as well as the labelling of titles and links.

-301 Redirect – this tells browsers and search engines that a web page or site has been permanently moved to a new location, and includes the address to which the resource has been moved.
+301 Redirect – this tells browsers and search engines that a web page or site has been permanently moved to a new location and includes the address to which the resource has been moved.

 Need More Information On Digital Marketing?

 If you still don’t understand a term or you have a different one in mind, why not comment below to ask us for more information – we would be happy to expand on any of these digital marketing terms (and any others you are unsure about).
 You can contact the Living Online team.